MicrosoftDocs/microsoft-cloud/docs/dev/copilots/copilots-in-dynamics365.md

 Copilot helps procurement specialists to make better purchasing decisions in procure-to-pay processes:

-The Copilot support for procurement is an advanced tool that empowers users to efficiently manage and assess changes to purchase orders on a large scale.
+- **Manage purchasing decisions with Copilot:** The Copilot support for procurement is an advanced tool that empowers users to efficiently manage and assess changes to purchase orders on a large scale.
 By classifying changes by impact and risk associated with these changes, it greatly enhances procurement decision-making.
 With Copilot, users can swiftly identify high-impact or low-impact alterations, analyze downstream impact  enabling prompt actions to mitigate potential risks.

 Learn more: